WhackJobInt/postal3scriptdocs/docs/attribchecking/attributes.md

 ## CheckAttr

-Checks if an Attribute is true (equal to 1).
+Checks if an Attribute exists or not.
+Works with <code>Ammo</code> type.

 <pre><code class="language-js">
 st_CheckAttrTutorial